 The company has a dilapidations provision in respect of the company's leased premises at 48 Huntly Street, Aberdeen and the 4th Floor, 21 Bloomsbury Street, London.
+An additional provision of £98k was provided at year end, following a dilapidation assessment report from the landlord on the building in London.
 The provisions represent the directors' best estimate of the expenditure required to settle the obligation, often with the benefit of technical advice.